The Complexity of Equilibrium Refinements in Potential Games: Multilinear circuits, search problems, and symbolic computation through polynomial interpolation

+In this section, we provide some essential groundwork for our results.
+We first introduce the notion of a multilinear arithmetic circuit, leading to the notion of a concise potential game (\Cref{def:concise_potential}).
+We then address a subtle issue in the definition of search problems, which is especially relevant for studying the complexity of equilibrium refinements.
+Finally, \Cref{sec:symbolc-comp} establishes two key results that we rely upon: i) efficient evaluation of multilinear arithmetic circuits with input a symbolic polynomial via polynomial interpolation, and ii) symbolic comparison of polynomials.

-Numbers in inputs will always be rational numbers represented as fractions in reduced form, given in binary.
+\paragraph{Multilinear arithmetic circuits} Numbers in inputs will always be rational numbers represented as fractions in reduced form, given in binary.
 In general, we will use $\size(a)$ to denote the representation size of the object $a$, \ie, the number of bits needed to represent it as input.
 Our inputs, \ie, utility or potential functions, will be multilinear functions $f : \cX \to \R$, usually provided as {\em arithmetic circuits}.
-To enforce multilinearity, we will only allow addition gates, multiplication gates, and rational constants; and we will insist that different inputs to any given multiplication gate must involve disjoint sets of players and rational constants (In particular, the sub-DAGs induced by the inputs from a multiplication gate must be disjoint).
+To enforce multilinearity, we will only allow addition gates, multiplication gates, and rational constants; and we will insist that different inputs to any given multiplication gate must involve disjoint sets of players and rational constants.
+(In particular, the sub-DAGs induced by the inputs from a multiplication gate must be disjoint.)
 For the remainder of the paper, we will call circuits that satisfy the above assumptions {\em multilinear arithmetic circuits}.
+The output of such a circuit can be evaluated efficiently, as formalized below; the proof is in~\Cref{sec:furtherproofs}.